 Kranai Island: Great history in a few square meters

-Why is it worth visiting, since of course, you have reached Gytheio?
-Certainly, what Homer mentions is a motive but it is not the only one as from the island of Kranai the traveler can get a panoramic taste of the beauty of Laconia but also visit the tower Tzannetakis Grigorakis, which today operates as a museum
+Why is it worth visiting, since you have, of course, reached Gytheio?
+Certainly, what Homer mentions is a motive, but it is not the only one, as from the island of Kranai the traveler can get a panoramic taste of the beauty of Laconia, but also visit the tower Tzannetakis Grigorakis, which today operates as a museum

 Tzannetakis Grigorakis Tower: Its History

-The bridge, lighthouse and church
+The bridge, lighthouse, and church

-Stop in Monemvasia
+Stop at Monemvasia

 Going to Gythio or returning from the beautiful city of Laconia, it is worth making a stop at the castle town of Monemvasia.
 The traveler will have the opportunity, even within a few hours, to walk in the alleys of the special city and promise himself that he will return there soon.
 See our detailed travel guide to Monemvasia.